-The Descartes Systems Group Inc. ("Descartes," "Company," "our" or "we") is a provider of global logistics technology solutions.
+The Descartes Systems Group Inc. ("Descartes", "Company", "our" or "we") is a provider of global logistics technology solutions.
 Customers use our modular, software-as-a-service ("SaaS") and data solutions to route, schedule, track and measure delivery resources; plan, allocate and execute shipments; rate, audit and pay transportation invoices; access and analyze global trade data; research and perform trade tariff and duty calculations; file customs and security documents for imports and exports; and complete numerous other logistics processes by participating in a large, collaborative multi-modal logistics community.
 Our pricing model provides our customers with flexibility in purchasing our solutions either on a subscription, transactional or perpetual license basis.
-Our primary focus is on serving transportation providers (air, ocean and truck modes), logistics service providers (including third-party logistics providers, freight forwarders and customs brokers) and distribution-intensive companies for which logistics is either a key or a defining part of their own product or service offering, or for which our solutions can provide an opportunity to reduce costs, improve service levels, or support growth by optimizing the use of assets and information.
+Our primary focus is on serving transportation providers (air, ocean and truck modes), logistics service providers (including third-party logistics is either a key or a defining part of their own product or service offering, or for which our solutions can provide an opportunity to reduce costs, improve service levels, or support growth by optimizing the use of assets and information.

-Note 2 -Basis of Presentation
+Note 2 - Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements are presented in United States ("US") dollars and are prepared in accordance with generally accepted accounting principles in the US ("GAAP") and the rules and regulations of the Canadian Securities Administrators and US Securities and Exchange Commission ("SEC") for the preparation of condensed financial statements.
+The accompanying unaudited condensed consolidated financial statements are presented in United States ("US") dollars and are prepared in accordance with generally accepted accounting principles in the US ("GAAP") and the rules and regulations of the Canadian Securities Administrators and US Securities and Exchange Commission ("SEC") for the preparation of condensed interim financial statements.
 Accordingly, these unaudited condensed consolidated financial statements do not include all of the information and notes required for compliance with GAAP for annual financial statements.
-These statements should be read in conjunction with our audited annual consolidated financial statements prepared in accordance with GAAP for the fiscal year ended January 31, 2018.
+These statements should be read in conjunction with our audited annual consolidated financial statements prepared in accordance with GAAP for the fiscal year ended January 31, 2024.

 The unaudited condensed consolidated financial statements reflect all adjustments, which are, in the opinion of management, necessary for a fair presentation of results for the interim periods presented.
-The preparation of these unaudited condensed consolidated financial statements requires management to make estimates and assumptions that affect the amounts reported in the unaudited condensed consolidated financial statements and the accompanying notes.
-Actual results could differ from these estimates and the results of operations for the interim period should not be considered indicative of results to be expected for the full year ending January 31, 2019.
+The preparation of these unaudited condensed consolidated financial statements requires management to make estimates and assumptions that affect the amounts reported in the unaudited condensed consolidated financial statements could differ from these estimates and the results of operations for the interim period should not be considered indicative of results to be expected for the full year ending January 31, 2025.

 Our fiscal year commences on February 1st of each year and ends on January 31st of the following year.
-Our fiscal year, which ends on January 31, 2019, is referred to as the "current fiscal year", "fiscal 2019", "2019" or using similar words.
-Our previous fiscal year, which ended on January 31, 2018, is referred to as the "previous fiscal year", "fiscal 2018", "2018" or using similar words.
+Our fiscal year, which ends on January 31, 2025, is referred to as the "current fiscal year", "fiscal 2025", "2025" or using similar words.
+Our previous fiscal year, which ended on January 31, 2024, is referred to as the "previous fiscal year", "fiscal 2024", "2024" or using similar words.
 Other fiscal years are referenced by the applicable year during which the fiscal year ends.
-For example, "2020" refers to the annual period ending January 31, 2020 and the "fourth quarter of 2020" refers to the quarter ending January 31, 2020.
+For example, "2026" refers to the annual period ending January 31, 2026 and the "fourth quarter of 2026" refers to the quarter ending January 31, 2026.

-Except for the adoption of ASC 606, the significant accounting policies used in preparing these condensed consolidated financial statements are unchanged from those disclosed in the Company's fiscal 2018 annual consolidated financial statements and have been applied consistently to all periods presented in these condensed consolidated financial statements.
+The significant accounting policies used in preparing these condensed consolidated financial statements are unchanged from those disclosed in the Company's fiscal 2024 annual consolidated financial statements and have been applied consistently to all periods presented in these condensed consolidated financial statements.